Vijay Sethupathi

-Vijaya Gurunatha Sethupathi Kalimuthu (born 16 January 1978) is an Indian actor and film producer who predominantly works in Tamil films alongside few Telugu and Hindi films.
+Vijaya Gurunatha Sethupathi Kalimuthu (born 16 January 1978), known professionally as Vijay Sethupathi, is an Indian actor and film producer who predominantly works in Tamil films and occasionally in Telugu and Hindi films.
 One of the highest paid actors in Indian Cinema, Sethupathi is the recipient of several accolades, including a National Film Award, two Filmfare Awards South and two Tamil Nadu State Film Awards.

-Following a stint as an NRI accountant in Dubai, Sethupathi started his film career working as a background actor and initially played minor supporting roles before his first lead role in Thenmerku Paruvakaatru (2010).
+Following a stint as an NRI accountant in Dubai, Sethupathi started his film career as a background actor and initially played minor supporting roles before his first lead role in Thenmerku Paruvakaatru (2010).
 In 2012, he rose to fame with Sundarapandian, Pizza and Naduvula Konjam Pakkatha Kaanom.

-Sethupathi established himself as a successful actor with films such as Soodhu Kavvum (2013), Idharkuthane Aasaipattai Balakumara (2013), Pannaiyarum Padminiyum (2014), Kadhalum Kadandhu Pogum (2016), Iraivi (2016), Vikram Vedha (2017), '96 (2018), Chekka Chivantha Vaanam (2018), Petta (2019), Master (2021), Vikram (2022), Viduthalai Part 1 (2023), Viduthalai Part 2 (2024), Jawan (2023) Maharaja (2024) and Thalaivan Thalaivi (2025).
+Sethupathi established himself as a successful actor with films such as Soodhu Kavvum (2013), Idharkuthane Aasaipattai Balakumara (2013), Pannaiyarum Padminiyum (2014), Kadhalum Kadandhu Pogum (2016), Iraivi (2016), Vikram Vedha (2017), '96 (2018), Chekka Chivantha Vaanam (2018), Petta (2019), Master (2021), Vikram (2022), Viduthalai Part 1 (2023), Viduthalai Part 2 (2024), Jawan (2023) Maharaja (2024) and Thalaivan Thalaivii (2025).
 For playing a trans woman in Super Deluxe (2019), he won the National Film Award for Best Actor in a Supporting Role.

 Early life

 Vijaya Gurunatha Sethupathi Kalimuthu was born on 16 January 1978 and was raised in Rajapalayam until he moved to Chennai in 6th class.
-He lived in Ennore located in North Chennai.
+He lived in the Ennore neighbourhood of North Chennai.
 He attended the MGR Higher Secondary School in Kodambakkam and Little Angels Mat.
 Hr.
 Sec.
 School.
 According to Sethupathi, he was a "below-average student right from school" and was neither interested in sports nor extra-curricular activities.
 At age 16, he auditioned for a role in Nammavar (1994), but was rejected due to his short height.

 Sethupathi did a series of odd jobs for pocket money: salesman at a retail store, cashier at a fast food joint and a phone booth operator.
 He graduated with a Bachelor of Commerce degree from the Dhanraj Baid Jain College (an affiliate of the University of Madras) in Thoraipakam.
 A week after he finished college, he joined as an account assistant at a wholesale cement business.
-He had to take care of three siblings and moved to Dubai, United Arab Emirates as an accountant because it paid him four times what he was earning in India.
+He had to take care of three siblings and moved to Dubai, United Arab Emirates as an accountant because the salary was four times what he was earning in India.
 While in Dubai, he met his future-wife, Jessie, online.
 The two dated, eventually marrying in 2003.

 Unhappy with his job, he returned to India in 2003.
 After a brief stint in the interior decoration business with friends, he joined a marketing company that dealt with readymade kitchens when he saw Koothu-P-Pattarai's poster.
 He recalled director Balu Mahendra remarking that he had a "very photogenic face", and motivated him to pursue an acting career; however he never cast Sethupathi in his films.